Important Notice Regarding COVID-19

 Please note: The 2020-21 school year’s instructional format will remain flexible to ensure student and staff safety.
 WDMCS may adjust processes and learning environments at any given point throughout the school year.
 Depending on community health conditions, a temporary transition to online learning could take place at a classroom, school, or district level.

 Q: Can families switch back and forth between on-site and online learning?

-A: Families can choose to switch to online if they start at on-site and change their mind until Friday, Sept.
-4. Changes due to extenuating circumstances after Sept.
+A: Families could initially choose to switch to online if they started at on-site until Friday, Sept.
+4 (Sept.
+11 for preschool).
+Changes due to extenuating circumstances after Sept.
 4 must be approved by the school, knowing changes may impact staffing and scheduling.

 If an on-site student tests positive for COVID-19 and needs to self-quarantine, they would manage their learning online for the specified period of time and then return to class on-site.
 The online learning could vary based on grade level.
 Read more about how instructional formats will remain flexible in the FAQs below.